mxcl/PromiseKit/Documentation/ObjectiveC.md

 ```
 2. Enable ARC for exceptions in Objective-C (not recomended)\
 You can add this  ```-fobjc-arc-exceptions to your``` to your compiler flags to enable ARC for exceptions.
-This is not recommended unless you're a 100% sure of what you're doing.
+This is not recommended unless you've read the Apple documentation and are comfortable with the caveats.

 For more details on ARC and exceptions:
 https://clang.llvm.org/docs/AutomaticReferenceCounting.html#exceptions